carpentries/instructor-training/03-models.md

 Example / discussion -> talk to Jonah

+Effective learning is facilitated by the creation of a mental model of the domain.
 What exactly do we mean by a mental model?
 One example is the ball-and-spring model of molecules that most of us encountered in high school chemistry.
-Atoms aren't actually balls,
-and their bonds aren't actually springs, but the model does a good job of helping people reason about chemical compounds and their reactions.
+Atoms aren't actually balls, and their bonds aren't actually springs, but the model does a good job of helping people reason about chemical compounds and their reactions.

 > ## Discussion
 >
+> What is your primary research domain?
+What is one mental model you use to frame
+> and understand your work?
+{: .challenge}

+> ## Discussion
+>
-> what mental model has been provided for thinking about the structure
+> What mental model has been provided for thinking about the structure
 > of this course and the act of teaching?
 {: .challenge}